kossj/foodie/README.md

 # foodie :)

 This is a calorie tracker and analyzer, created for a school project.
-Info found in "The Food Clas.pdf".
+Info found in "The Food Class.pdf".